Today I learned about foreign keys in GORM.

 Belongs To#

-Belongs To establishes a one-to-one association with another model, where each instance of this model "belongs" to an instance of another model, representing a one-to-one association.
+Belongs To establishes a one-to-one association with another model, where each instance of this model "belongs to" an instance of another model, which is a one-to-one association counterpart.

 For example: an employee belongs to one company.